itsToggle/plex_debrid/README.md

   Realdebrid has now implement support for WebDav, which means there is technically no need for my rclone fork anymore :)

-  I do still recomend using my fork, since realdebrids WebDav does not (yet) allow for torrent file deletion, They did fix all other issues I mentioned in this repository though, and their WebDav is now just as fast if not faster than my fork.
+  I do still recomend using my fork, since realdebrids WebDav does not (yet) allow for torrent file deletion through rclone, They do claim the torrent file deletion works with other webdav mount programs, which i have not been able to test yet.
+They did fix all other issues I mentioned in this repository though, and their WebDav is now just as fast if not faster than my fork.

   **Mounting with my fork:**